leonardovazsp/rubiks_cube/README.md

-# rubiks_cube
+#Rubiks cube solver
-project to create a rubiks cube solver - both hardware and software.
+This project aims to create a robot that solves rubiks cube using computer vision to recognise colors of the cube and reinforcement learning to find solution path.